PrincetonUniversity/removing_tedium/02_passwordless_logins/README.md

 /usr/bin/ssh-copy-id: INFO: attempting to log in with the new key(s), to filter out any that are ...
 /usr/bin/ssh-copy-id: INFO: 1 key(s) remain to be installed -- if you are prompted now it is to ...
 Password:
-Duo two-factor login for jdh4
+Duo two-factor login for aturing

 Enter a passcode or select one of the following options: